-When operating the AirFLEX, it is EXTREMELY important to grease the knife head bearings every 8 hours (or every day of operation).
-Failure to do so will drastically shorten the lifespan of the knife head bearings.
-See 13.18 on page 121 for details.
+When operating the AirFLEX, it is EXTREMELY important to grease the knife head bearings every 10 hours (or every day of operation).
+Failure to grease regularly will drastically shorten the lifespan of the knife head bearings.
+Use appropriate grease types only, see section 13.18 on page 121 for details.